Policy design in experiments with unknown interference: Setup and overview

-The marginal effect depends on the direct effect, weighted by the probability of treatment (D); the marginal spillover effect, i.e., the marginal effect of increasing neighbors' treatment probabilities.
-Equation \eqref{eqn:marginal} follows in the spirit of the total treatment effects decomposition in direct and indirect effects in \cite{hudgens2008toward}.\footnote{ We also note that in recent work, \cite{hu2021average} have proposed targeting as causal estimand the average indirect effect, which is different from (S) for heterogenous assignments.
-Also \cite{graham2010measuring} present peer effects' decompositions in the different context of peer groups' formation. }
+The direct effect compares treated and untreated units holding fixed the assignment environment.
+The marginal spillover effect captures how expected outcomes change when the assignment rule changes, holding fixed the individual's own treatment status.

-\begin{rem}[Assumption \ref{defn:bernoulli} and unconstrained optimum] In Theorem \ref{thm:optimality_global}, we compare $W(\beta^*)$ to the unconstrained optimum $W_N^*$, where treatments can be assigned arbitrary.
-We show, under additional conditions, that $W(\beta^*) - W_N^* \rightarrow 0$, as $N \rightarrow \infty$, whenever the treatment costs are the opportunity costs of an intervention with no spillovers.
-In a cash-transfer program these are the opportunity costs had the cash transfers be given to individuals spread out on a large area instead of individuals in nearby villages. \end{rem}
+Similar in spirit to the decomposition in \cite{hudgens2008toward}\footnote{We also note that in more recent work, \cite{hu2021average} motivate targeting as causal estimand the average indirect effect, different from $S(\cdot)$ with heterogeneous assignments. \cite{graham2010measuring} present peer effects' decompositions in the different contexts of peer groups' formation. }